 Spear phishing is a more sophisticated form of phishing where the hacker targets a specific person.
 To launch these attacks, hackers have usually obtained some of the victim’s personal information, like their name, job description and employer, email address and so on.

 Today, this information is freely available to the public through social media channels like LinkedIn, so obtaining it is easy, posing a real risk to individuals, businesses and public entities.

-With remote-work now a reality, spear phishing attacks targeted specifically at employees, poses significant risks to corporate security.
+With remote work now a reality, spear phishing attacks targeted specifically at employees pose significant risks to corporate security.

 Whaling attacks are similar to spear phishing attacks, except that they are target high-ranking members of an organization or corporation.

 Hackers masquerade as senior executives, or other individuals in powerful positions, like politicians or well-known journalists, to try and trick the victim into divulging sensitive information.